 Our community consists of people with varying (im)migration statuses, including undocumented immigrants, those with vulnerable status like DACA and TPS (Temporary Protected Status) (like DREAMers and DACA recipients), spousal and child dependents, temporary workers on various visas, refugees and asylum-seekers, lawful permanent residents, and citizens.
 In 2021, the broader South Asian American community became more aware of another aspect of our (im)migration history, with the coverage of Dalit-Bahujan workers who were trafficked into the U.S. by upper caste South Asian Americans (ok to say this?) to exploit worker protections.
 As this story and many others demonstrate, the immigration system and immigration policies have negatively affected most South Asians, most often because of its inherent racist and xenophobic structuring.
-For example, numerous members of the South Asian community have faced obstacles to attaining permanent legal status and citizenship and suffered the impact of various harsh enforcement initiatives, such as the National Security Entry-Exit Registration System.
+For example, numerous members of the South Asian community have faced obstacles in attaining permanent legal status and citizenship and suffered the impact of various harsh enforcement initiatives, such as the National Security Entry-Exit Registration System (NSEERS).
 Additionally, South Asians have been subjected to discriminatory profiling through immigration policies that sometimes result in their deportation for low-level offenses.
 Of course, these practices also make it increasingly difficult for South Asians to access the rights to which they are entitled.

 SAALT supports a just and humane approach to immigration reform that includes a path to citizenship for undocumented immigrants; elimination of the visa backlog; robust worker protections; and enforcement provisions that respect civil rights and due process.
 Guided by input from South Asian community-based organizations, SAALT advocates for broad immigration reform that addresses the needs of all South Asians.
 SAALT also develops community education materials analyzing proposed legislation’s unique impact on South Asians.

 SAALT’s Testimony and Statements Regarding Immigration